 Wildfires are a persistent threat in Canada, but they have increased significantly over the last few years, putting small business owners and their commercial properties at greater risk than in decades past.

-Unfortunately, not only are wildfires becoming more ferocious and frequent, but the Canadian wildfire season also starts earlier now than it used to – in Alberta, the province declared wildfire season started on February 20 instead of the usual start date of March 1.
+Regrettably, not only are wildfires becoming more ferocious and frequent, but the Canadian wildfire season also starts earlier now than it used to – in Alberta, the province declared wildfire season started on February 20 last year instead of the usual start date of March 1.

 Meanwhile, Natural Resources Canada (NRC) says the annual average area burned by wildfires has more than doubled since the early 1970s.
-In 2023, wildfires scorched an unprecedented amount of land in our country, notably in Western Canada and stretching into the North and Atlantic provinces.
-NRC notes that the 2023 wildfire season torched an incredible 16.5 million hectares (40.7 acres) of land – an area larger than Greece.
-Last year was our country’s worst wildfire season on record, and the federal government says dry, hot weather is expected this spring and summer, putting much of the country at greater risk of wildfires.
+NRC notes that the 2023 wildfire season torched an incredible 16.5 million hectares (40.7 acres) of land – an area larger than Greece – making 2023 our country’s worst wildfire season.

 Download Our FREE Insurance Guide